What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 Total Organic Fluorine (TOF)

-Used to evaluate fluorinated organic substances within materials.
+Used to evaluate fluorinated organic substances present within materials.

 Targeted PFAS Analysis

-Typically performed using LC-MS/MS to identify specific PFAS compounds.
+Usually performed using LC-MS/MS to identify and quantify specific PFAS compounds.

 Migration Testing